kissgyorgy/my-stars/README.md

 ## Ruby

+- [basecamp/fizzy](https://github.com/basecamp/fizzy) - Kanban as it should be.
+Not as it has been.
 - [feedbin/feedbin](https://github.com/feedbin/feedbin) - A nice place to read on the web.
 - [mastodon/mastodon](https://github.com/mastodon/mastodon) - Your self-hosted, globally interconnected microblogging community
 - [licensee/licensee](https://github.com/licensee/licensee) - A Ruby Gem to detect under what license a project is distributed.